 Winter weather can be atrocious, but in Chicago we are used to it, and try to have a supply of fun winter activities for kids ready to go at any given moment.
 As locals know, it is important to have plenty of activities at your disposal to entertain the kids on “snow days”, “cold days”, and good old school holidays.
-Here are some of our favorite fun winter activities for kids in Chicago.
+Here are some of our favorite things to do in Chicago in the winter with kids.

 Table of Contents

-- 1 Things to Do in Chicago in Winter with Kids
+Things to Do in Chicago in the Winter with Kids

 3) Sporting Events

 Chicago is of course home to the Blackhawks and the Bulls, but there are also other sports teams to entertain your children that cost a lot less money, but are equally as fun.